binhrobles/ghosts-services/README.md

 #### Manual Steps

 - Domain registered and updated in `serverless.yml/custom/customDomain`
+  - forked this...who needs a custom backend endpoint
 - Certificate created in ACM
 - Custom domain created with: `sls create_domain`
   - could've done this in terraform, but seems like serverless-custom-domain plugin expects some CFN outputs to be made available for the function deployments to work